 The best dog cooling mat – our top 5

 - THE ORIGINAL SELF COOLING GEL PAD FOR DOGS – The Green Pet Shop pressure-activated cooling pet mat provides chilled relief for your dogs and cats.
 It's the perfect solution if your pet struggles to...

-- IT'S AUTOMATIC – No effort from you is required.
-This self cooling pet pad works without water, electricity or refrigeration.
+- IT'S AUTOMATIC – This self-cooling pad for dogs works without water, electricity or refrigeration.
 The patented gel formula automatically recharges after 15-20 minutes of non-use.
 This dog cool pad...

-- PERFECT FOR HOT SUMMER DAYS – Lay the dog cooling pad where your furry friend likes to relax.
+- PERFECT FOR HOT SUMMER DAYS – Lay the cooling pads for pets where your furry friend likes to relax.
 Once they lay on the pad, it goes to work immediately.
-Cool to the touch, the chilled sensation offers...
+Cool to the touch, the chilled sensation...